berthelemy/nestledinbrittany/about.md

 After several years living and working in central Brittany, Sarah & Mark Berthelemy have discovered many hidden spots.
 This site is an attempt to share our delight in this beautiful part of France.

 Any errors are ours.
-Please let us know if you see something that needs updating.
+Please <a href="/contact">let us know</a> if you see something that needs updating.

 ## Licensing